RBeneroff/R-Blends/color picker planning.md

 - color.toRgbString() work for me
 - in use: http://jsfiddle.net/bgrins/ctkY3/

+Bugs to fix:
+- when you log out and sign in under another user, if you don't refresh, the other user's color schemes show up until you click the button or add a new one

 COMPLETE: basic MVP done
 - authentication (log in, sign up, log out)
 - CRUD